sthacks/ServiceTitan-Hacks/replit.md

 The platform integrates live ChatGPT (GPT-4o) via Replit AI Integrations for the Pricebook Optimizer, transforming technical service descriptions into homeowner-friendly language using custom prompts and HTML-formatted output.

 ### Data Storage
 Drizzle ORM is used with PostgreSQL (via @neondatabase/serverless).
-The database schema includes tables for users, email subscribers, contact submissions, resource leads, pricebook optimizations, course purchases, wink_demo_submissions, and smartac_demo_submissions.
+The database schema includes tables for users, email subscribers, contact submissions, resource leads, pricebook optimizations, course purchases, wink_demo_submissions, smartac_demo_submissions, and contractor_commerce_demo_submissions.
 Zod schemas are used for validation, and Drizzle Kit for migrations.

 ### Demo Booking Systems
-The platform features two comprehensive demo booking systems with auto-save and abandoned form tracking:
+The platform features three comprehensive demo booking systems with auto-save and abandoned form tracking:

 **Wink Toolbox Demo**: Basic 3-field form (first name, last name, email) available via dialog on partner page.
 Features auto-save when email is entered (stored with completed=false), abandoned form email notification when dialog closes without submission, and on successful submission: marks completed=true, sends JSON email to bill@st-hacks.com, and redirects to Calendly with prefilled parameters (firstName, lastName, email, a1="ServiceTitan Hacks").